Registered attendees for this pathway: you may now access your session handouts.

 1:00 pm - 2:30 pm - Idea Lab 6: Compliance Management to Support Student Access & Success

-Speakers: Art Young, Utah State University and Joe Donlay, Colorado State University
+Speakers: Art Young, The University of Arizona and Joe Donlay, Colorado State University

 Do you want to get out of the basement and take a seat at the table?
 As financial aid administrators, our jobs are evolving in ways that necessitate a "to and through" approach in all that we do, including supporting access, persistence, and graduation.
 Creating a culture of compliance management in this manner elevates the technical work of the financial aid office with the necessary professional visibility it deserves.
 This session will provide strategies for how to position yourself as a true campus resource and collaborator, and solidify the financial aid office as an integral partner in campus enrollment initiatives.